 Currently, there are three primary methods being developed to transition from LIBOR:

-- For legacy derivative transactions that reference USD LIBOR, ISDA is working on an amendment to the 2006 ISDA Definitions to provide for fallback provisions to replace USD LIBOR with SOFR.
-Fallback provisions are essentially instructions on how to convert and apply one reference rate (e.g., USD LIBOR) to another (e.g., SOFR).
+For legacy derivative transactions that reference USD LIBOR, ISDA released its 2020 IBOR Fallbacks Protocol, created to enable counterparties to adhere to the amendments made to the 2006 ISDA Definitions to provide for fallback provisions to replace reference rates that will cease and need to be transitioned.
+For USD LIBOR, the replacement rate is SOFR.
+Fallback provisions are essentially instructions on how to convert and apply one reference rate (e.g., USD LIBOR) to another (e.g., SOFR):

-- In these amended definitions, a spread would be applied to SOFR to make the updated transaction as equivalent as possible to the counterparties’ respective positions of value when USD LIBOR was being applied prior to the transition, as daily, risk-free SOFR rates trade below term, credit-based LIBORs.
+In these newly amended definitions (see pages 17-26), a spread will be applied to SOFR to make the updated transaction as equivalent as possible to the counterparties' respective positions of value when USD LIBOR was being applied prior to the transition, as daily, risk-free SOFR rates trade below term, credit-based LIBORs.

-- Adhering to the ISDA protocol means agreeing to the updated floating-rate option definition with its fallback provisions per the ISDA amendment.
-Both counterparties will have to adhere to the ISDA protocol for the newly updated ISDA definitions’ fallback provisions to be applicable.
+Adhering to the 2020 IBOR Fallbacks Protocol means agreeing to the updated floating-rate option definitions with their fallback provisions per the ISDA amendments.
+Both counterparties will have to adhere to this ISDA protocol for the newly updated ISDA definitions' fallback provisions to be applicable.

 The transition from LIBOR is an undertaking which many will need specialized expert support.
 The AEGIS Interest Rate Advisory team is available to provide the guidance needed with these transition related concerns as well as with all interest rate risk and hedging related needs.